ahsan3333/Community-Wellbeing-Hub/Fitness/readme.md

-This will contain resources about Fitness
+## This will contain resources about Fitness
+Add a simple beginner-friendly workout routine